RivaD2/box-challenge/README.md

 **6th phase:**

 - It is time to introduce GIFs!
 When a box selected, it should show a Gif instead of a random color.
-- There should be a total of 12 boxes, 6 GIFs, and each Gif appears twice
+- There should be a total of 12 boxes, 6 GIFs, and each GIF appears twice